-Mr. Zeto mentioned that the next category is with the 70% or 80% AMI units because many units are greater than 60% AMI.
-Furthermore, he recommended allowing these units that have used the income averaging in TCAC to be aligned with CDLAC to amend the regulations and cover the 70 and 80% units.
+Mr. Zeto mentioned that the next category involves 70% or 80% AMI units relating to income averaging in TCAC.
+He recommended to be aligned with CDLAC, the term "Restricted Units" should be amended to "TCAC Restricted Units" to cover the 70 and 80% units.